 But if you’re interested in evaluating the evidence for cancer diets, read on.

-Very simply, the conventional wisdom is wrong.
+Very simply, the conventional wisdom about nutrition and cancer is wrong.
 This “wisdom” says that alternative cancer treatment using diet and nutrition is worthless.

 People even claim that that there are no peer-reviewed studies on nutrition and cancer or specific cancer diets.
 “It’s all anecdotal!
 Self help doesn’t work!”